-At this point, the cookie/pie/cake pieces may be frozen in freezer storage bags and can be filled at a different time.
+At this point, the cookie/pie/cakies may be frozen in freezer storage bags and filled at a different time.
 I like to match them up in pairs, bottoms together, they freeze so well and pop apart easily when frozen.
 Layer the cookies between wax or parchment paper.

 Making Marshmallow Buttercream

 Once blended, increase your speed to medium-high until light and fluffy.
-Add in marshmallow cream and beat well until evenly incorporated, it will be nicely gloopy.
-Is that a word?
+Add marshmallow cream and beat well until evenly incorporated, it will be nicely gloopy, is that a word?
 A cross between goopy and gooey and gluey, sort of, I do like to make up words.

-Wrap pies individually in plastic wrap (or sandwich baggies) and store in fridge or freezer (great to plop into a lunch box).
+Individually wrap pies in plastic wrap (or place sandwich baggies) and store in fridge or freezer (great to plop into a lunch box).
 Your friends and family will thank you!

 Now, when you sink your teeth into one of these babies you will shout, “WHOOPIE”!